Droiidd/IronSight/README.md

 >**Combat Contracts**

 - **Head Hunter**: Now these are usually easier combat missions.
-It gives a location and a name.
-Travel to that location, find the NPC and kill him.
+It gives a frontierLocation and a name.
+Travel to that frontierLocation, find the NPC and kill him.
 Now if it was possible It would be cool if you could also get player targets for a much higher difficulty.

 - **Drug Runner**: For this you would harvest and process a load of drugs.
 The instructions